Measurement-Induced Dynamical Quantum Thermalization: Thermalization Dynamics of Local Occupation Numbers and Spectra

-To evaluate the two-time expectation values of Green functions in Eqs.~\eqref{eq:Glesser}, \eqref{eq:Ggreater}, we write the Heisenberg operators in terms of the time evolution operators, $b(t_1)=\hat{U}^{-1}(t_1) \, b(0) \,\hat{U}(t_1)$, etc., perform an appropriate, cyclic permutation under the trace to cast the time dependence on the states in the density matrix, and then evolve all the many-body state vectors appearing in the expression for $G_{ij}^{\lessgtr}(t_1,t_2)$ (before and after the action of destruction or creation operators) to the desired, long time using the algorithm described in section \ref{sec:model_method}.
-A high time resolution with respect to the difference time $\tau=t_1-t_2$ is obtained by subsequently applying time-evolution operators of lower order, $\hat{U}_k$, $k < n$, cf. Eqs.~(\ref{eq:t-evolution}).
-Finally, the trace over bath, then system states is taken for each pair $t_1$, $t_2$ with fixed CoM time $t$ and Fourier transformed with respect to $\tau$ to obtain the spectra at time $t$.
-The results for $G^K(E)$ and A(E) for a generic system of $N=25$ bosons with the broad-spectrum initial state shown in Fig.~\ref{fig:spectra}, bottom panel, are shown in Fig.~\ref{fig:greenfunction_fits} at a CoM time of $Jt=100$ along with the sum of Lorentzian fits to each of the 5 distinct spectral peaks in $i\, G^k(E)$ and $A(E)$.
-The slightly negative values of $A(E)$, not allowed in equilibrium, result from numerical unprecisions of the Fourier transform, Eq.~(\ref{eq:FT}), and from the fact that the $\infty$-time limit cannot truly be reached numerically, so that there may be slight deviations from equilibrium.
-Fig.~\ref{fig:green_distribution} shows the spectral distribution $n_B(E,T)$ function where each data point at energy $E_i$ is extracted from Eq.~(\ref{eq:fluctuation-dissipation}) as $n_B(E_i,T)= (i\,\bar{G}^K_i/\bar{A}_i)-1/2$, where $\bar{G}^K_i$, $\bar{A}_i$, $i=1,\ \dots,\, 5$, are the peak weights of the Lorentzian fit for each of the peaks in Fig.~\ref{fig:greenfunction_fits}, and $E_i$ are the corresponding peak positions.
-The solid line is a fit of the thermal Bose-Einstein distribution function $n_{\rm B}(E/T)=1/[\exp(E/T)-1]$.
+\textls[-30]{To evaluate the two-time expectation values of Green functions in Equations~\eqref{eq:Glesser} and~\eqref{eq:Ggreater}, we write the Heisenberg operators in terms of the time-evolution operators, \mbox{$b(t_1)=\hat{U}^{-1}(t_1) \, b(0) \,\hat{U}(t_1)$,} etc., perform an appropriate, cyclic permutation under the trace to cast the time dependence on the states in the density matrix, and then evolve all the many-body state vectors appearing in the expression for $G_{ij}^{\lessgtr}(t_1,t_2)$ (before and after the action of destruction or creation operators) to the desired, long time using the algorithm described in Section \ref{sec:model_method}.
+A high time resolution with respect to the difference time $\tau=t_1-t_2$ is obtained by subsequently applying time-evolution operators of lower order, $\hat{U}_k$, $k < n$ (cf. Equation~(\ref{eq:t-evolution})).
+Finally, the trace over bath and then system states are taken for each pair $t_1$, $t_2$ with fixed CoM time $t$ and Fourier-transformed with respect to $\tau$ to obtain the spectra at time $t$.
+The results for $G^K(E)$ and A(E) for a generic system of $N=25$ bosons with the broad-spectrum initial state shown in Figure~\ref{fig:spectra}, bottom panel, are shown in Figure~\ref{fig:greenfunction_fits} at a CoM time of $Jt=100$ along with the sum of Lorentzian fits to each of the five distinct spectral peaks in $i\, G^k(E)$ and $A(E)$.
+The slightly negative values of $A(E)$, not allowed in equilibrium, result from numerical imprecisions of the Fourier transform, Equation~(\ref{eq:FT}), and from the fact that the $\infty$-time limit cannot truly be reached numerically, so there may be slight deviations from equilibrium.
+Figure~\ref{fig:green_distribution} shows the spectral distribution $n_B(E,T)$ function where each data point at energy $E_i$ is extracted from Equation~(\ref{eq:fluctuation-dissipation}) as $n_B(E_i,T)= (i\,\bar{G}^K_i/\bar{A}_i)-1/2$, where $\bar{G}^K_i$, $\bar{A}_i$, $i=1,\ \dots,\, 5$, are the peak weights of the Lorentzian fit for each of the peaks in Figure~\ref{fig:greenfunction_fits} and $E_i$ are the corresponding peak positions.
+The solid line is a fit of the thermal Bose--Einstein distribution function $n_{\rm B}(E/T)=1/[\exp(E/T)-1]$.
 Note that the chemical potential $\mu=0$, since the particle number in the measured subsystem $\mathcal{S}_{i}$ is not fixed but determined by the system dynamics.
 Thus, the temperature $T$ is the only fit parameter.
 The numerical results agree quantitatively remarkably well with a thermal distribution for all data points, with only a large error bar for level number $i=2$, resulting from the non-Lorentzian shape of this peak in the numerical result for $A(E)$.
-Note that the measurement (or calculation) of each level-occupation number creates a different partitioning of the total system, so that each level may, in principle, have its own temperature.
+Note that the measurement (or calculation) of each level--occupation number creates a different partitioning of the total system, so that each level may, in principle, have its own temperature.
 However, for sufficiently long times, all these temperatures attain a global, equal value, as our single-parameter fit shows.
-See also CoM-time dependent results in section \ref{sec:nonlocal_correlations}.
+See also CoM-time dependent results in Section \ref{sec:nonlocal_correlations}.
 The value of the fitted temperature is determined by the expectation value of the total energy of the initial state.
-We conclude that the partitioning of our generic, isolated Bose gas into observed subsystems induces a dynamical approach to thermalization of the occupation number distribution at long times.
+We conclude that the partitioning of our generic, isolated Bose gas into observed subsystems induces a dynamical approach to the thermalization of the occupation number distribution at long times.}